 La Colombe Coffee Roasters now has five locations in Chicago.
 Besides, Chicago, they can currently be found in New York, Boston, Bryn Mawr, Washington, DC and Los Angeles.
 I recently stopped in at their Wicker Park location at 1552 N. Damen Ave. near the Blue Line stop.
 I am also glad they opened in my neighborhood at 858 W. Armitage.
 I was very impressed with the quality.

 Also in Wicker Park is TOMS Chicago at 1611 N. Damen.
 Not only do they have a coffee shop, but they feature retail items from shoes and sunglasses to apparel, backpacks and bags.
 For every purchase they help a person in need by making a donation in the US and around the world.
-Across the street, a place that I have always enjoyed, is Buzz Killer Espresso at 1644 N. Damen.
+Across the street, a place that I have always enjoyed, is Buzz Killer Espresso at 1644 N. Damen is moving to 2779 N. Milwaukee Ave.

 For coffee in the Loop, make sure to stop in at the hard to find Pickwick Coffee Roasting Co. at 22 E. Jackson.
 They are located in a small alley on the north side of the street between State and Wabash.